eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 Once the smart card is referenced in the system it is possible to perform the desired transaction using the appropriate card extension.

-When the transaction is completed, if the reader is observed, it is imperative to invoke the `finalizeCardProcessing()` method on the observable reader (see the above note).
+When the transaction is completed, if the reader is observed, it is imperative to call the `finalizeCardProcessing()` method on the observable reader (see the above note).

 <br>